Sharaal/tech-talk-mcp-server/README.md

 Advantages:
 * A lot of functionalities can be used with every tool
-* The maintainer of functionalities can provide MCP server, indepent of tool
+* The maintainer of functionalities can provide MCP server, indepent of the tool

+Functionality = context & actions.

 # Examples